titarta/ROSassign2-g02/README.md

  * Install STDR

  Compilation / Installation:
- * Execute 'catkin_make' in the root directory
+ * Execute 'catkin_make' in ROS workspace

+ * Source devel/setup.bash everytime you open a new terminal

 To initialize the STDR GUI + Map + Robot execute one of the following commands: